Pritam-Stats/Pritam-Stats/README.md

 # Hi there, I'm Pritam 👋

 Welcome to my GitHub profile!
-I'm a passionate Data Scientist and AI Developer with a love for Mathematics, Statistics and a knack for uncovering insights from data.
+I'm a passionate Data Scientist and AI Developer (Soon to be) with a love for Mathematics, Statistics and a knack for uncovering insights from data.
 Here you'll find some of my projects, contributions, and interests.

 ## 🚀 About Me